gabevenberg/dotfiles/README.md

 This does not list the package manager dependencies of the programs the dotfiles are for, but any extra dependencies that are needed for the specific configuration.

 ### Whole-repo
 GNU stow is used to manage individual dotfiles 'packages'.

 ### Aalacritty
-setup to use Hack Nerd Font for an icon-rich font, needed for the full nvim
+setup to use Hack Nerd Font (`ttf-hack-nerd`) for an icon-rich font, needed for the full nvim and for yazi

+### Kitty
+you dont need Hack Nerd Font, normal `ttf-hack` combined with `ttf-nerd-fonts-symbols` will do.

+### Yazi
+Will need https://github.com/jstkdng/ueberzugpp installed if using on alacritty, availible in AUR

 ### Latexmk
 Uses zathura as a pdf previewer.